 - In November, we collect and prepare Thanksgiving baskets full of seasonal holiday foods to give to newly arrived refugee families living in South Florida.
 You can help us collect and prepare baskets.

 - During December we launch our Christmas Toy Drive to collect Christmas gifts for newly arrived refugee children.
 The more toys we collect, the greater number of children that will receive a gift.
 Help us collect toys.

-- Also in December, we organize our end of year fundraising event where volunteers can help us organize.
+- Also in December, we organize our end-of-year fundraising event where volunteers can help us organize.
 We always need a helping hand around this time of year.

 Start a College or University CWS Club

 Collegiate groups can help us by starting a CWS college or university club.
-A student led CWS club will help us create awareness on campus of the plight of refugees across the globe.
+A student-led CWS club will help us create awareness on campus of the plight of refugees across the globe.
 Campus CWS clubs are also a great way to get involved in the refugee resettlement process as a sponsor.

 Donate Time at a Local CWS Office

 Groups or individuals can volunteer at a local CWS office.
 Volunteers can help organize donations, help with general office duties, answer phones, or help by providing cultural orientation, money management, and job readiness classes.
-Donating time is a great way to gather meaningful professional experience for students.
+Donating time is a great way to gather meaningful professional experiences for students.
 We need your partnership to make the lives of refugees resettling to the United States an impactful and meaningful experience.